Ottoman–Portuguese conflicts (1586–1589): Expedition of Mir Ali Beg to East Africa, 1588

-Portuguese campaign to East-Africa 1589
+Portuguese campaign to East Africa, 1589

 Before Mir Ali Beg had even set sail, already Vasconcelos had dispatched a vessel to Goa informing the viceroy that the Turks were about to leave the Red Sea.

 From India, governor Manuel de Sousa Coutinho dispatched an armada of 2 galleons, 5 galleys, 6 half-galleys, and 6 light-galleys with 900 Portuguese soldiers, commanded by his brother Tomé de Sousa Coutinho.
 In late February 1589 the fleet reached the east-African coast, and calling at Lamu, they learnt from an envoy of de Vasconcelos that Mir Ali Beg had established a stronghold at Mombasa.
 At Malindi, they were joined by de Vasconcelos with another half-galley and two light-galleys from Malindi.

 Battle of Mombasa

+Naval and war standard used by the Portuguese.

 On 5 March the Portuguese fleet reached the island of Mombasa.
 Mir Ali Beg had erected a small fort by the shoreline, close to the city, and armed it with artillery pieces to close off the entrance to the harbor.
 Nonetheless, the Portuguese pushed through under fire.
 Three Turkish galleys in the harbor were captured, the fort was bombarded from the sea by the galleys, and in face of superior firepower, the Turks abandoned the fort.
 The Portuguese captured 30 guns in this action, while 70 Turks perished.
 On 7 March the Portuguese landed 500 troops, only to learn that Mombasa had been evacuated, and its inhabitants had taken shelter in a nearby wood, along with the Turks.

 At that time, by pure chance, a marauding cannibalistic tribe called the Zimbas was migrating north and had set up a camp just across the channel.
 The last two of Mir Ali Beg's galleys prevented them from crossing onto the island.
 They were attacked and captured by the Portuguese.
 Wishing to capture Mir Ali Beg and the rest of the Turks, de Sousa Coutinho gave permission to the Zimbas to cross over - once the people of Mombasa realized the Zimbas had invaded the island, they promptly rushed to the beaches in desperation to be taken aboard the ships.
 Many drowned, but among the people the Portuguese captured was Mir Ali Beg.